kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 	-   core: includes entities, gateways, etc
 		-   entities: folder has no description
 		-   gateways: folder has no description
+			-   external: folder has no description
+				-   query_model: folder has no description
-			-   client_gateway: folder has no description
+				-   external: folder has no description
-			-   server_gateway: folder has no description
+			-   internal: folder has no description
 		-   use_cases: folder has no description
-			-   query_model: folder has no description
 	-   tests: folder has no description
 		-   run_test_server: folder has no description
-		-   use_cases: folder has no description
 -   persistent_storage: folder has no description
 	-   cpp_cache: folder has no description
 		-   cache_gateway: folder has no description